-In the preparations of the SuPerMAP runs, which served as initial conditions for the present study, hydrostatic pressure effects on freezing point depression were considered.
+[Paragraph added to sec.
+4.2 (Model limitations and assumptions).]
+In the preparations of the SuPerMAP runs, which served as initial conditions for the present study, hydrostatic pressure effects on freezing point were depression considered.
 Preliminary calculations revealed that the effect of pressure on the freezing point depression is small relative to that of dissolved salts, especially over the depth ranges of interest for permafrost (few hundreds of meters).
-It was therefore not included in the SuPerMAP calculations (Overduin et al. (2019)).
+It was therefore not included in the SuPerMAP calculations.
 Including it in the present study would therefore enhance the differences between the two models and thus lead to an increased initial shock in our model.

 Including hydrostatic pressure effects would e.g. at 500 m depth lower the freezing point by around 0.35°C and thus tend to lower the amount of ice in the lower portion of modelled permafrost.
-Since the majority of the effects discussed in the present study are much further up in the sediments (<100 m depth) the effects will be proportionally smaller.
+Since the majority of the effects discussed in the present study are much higher in the sediments (<100 m depth) the effects will proportionally smaller.